pponec/ujorm/README_ELEMENT.md

 }
 ```

-This means: "replace content of all elements with class `.ajax-output` with newly generated HTML from `Element`."
+This means: replace all elements with class `.ajax-output` using newly generated HTML from `Element`.

 ## 5.1) How AJAX Works in the HTML Page